How to Pick Your Favorite Color

 Yellow is a happy color.
 It's a mood-lifter that appeals to optimistic and social people.
 A cheerful and bright personality is often described as "sunny," which sums up the yellow-lover perfectly.

 The most versatile and pleasant yellows are the purest.
 Watch out for yellow with green undertones, as they can be harsh and hard to match.
-A gorgeous neutral gold color can be just as cheerful as a bright yellow, but can be more livable in living and family rooms.
+A gorgeous neutral gold color can be just as cheerful as a bright yellow but can be more livable in living and family rooms.
 The purest yellows can light up a kitchen or eat-in nook.
-Get the Do's and Don'ts of using yellow.

 Blue is a calming color and is the most common favorite color among men.
 Blue appeals to people who consider themselves down-to-Earth, and easy going.
 The most restful blues are popular for those seeking comfort and relaxation.